Kinks and solitons in linear and nonlinear-diffusion Keller-Segel type models with logarithmic sensitivity: Introduction

+where primes denote differentiation with respect to $s=x-\sigma t$.
+Under the change of variables described in Proposition~\ref{Prop-tw-eq}, the system reduces to the first-order system

-with some initial conditions.
-Throughout this paper we will analyze the coupled system \eqref{eq-w0}--\eqref{eq-v0} and later come back to the original variables $u$ and $S$ in order to transfer and interpret the results obtained there.
+with suitable initial conditions.
+We study \eqref{eq-w0}--\eqref{eq-v0} in detail and then translate the results back to the original variables $u$ and $S$ in order to transfer and interpret the results obtained there.
 We will separate in two cases: first we will assume that $\Phi=\textnormal{Id}$ giving rise to a linear diffusion and later we will deal with the nonlinear flux--saturated case for $\Phi$ satisfying the hypothesis {\bf (H)}.
 The shape of the profiles $u$ and $S$ strongly depends on the previous cases.

-More specifically, in the case of a linear diffusion, i.e. $\Phi=\textnormal{Id}$, hence the system \eqref{eq-w0}--\eqref{eq-v0} is not singular and classical theory for ODEs gives us existence and uniqueness of solution.
-Moreover, analyzing the phase diagram and coming back to $u$ and $\tilde{S}$ we are able to find different profiles with and without compact support.
-We refer to Figure \ref{fig-typeA2} which illustrates the shapes of the profiles.
+More specifically, in the case of a linear diffusion, i.e. $\Phi=\textnormal{Id}$, hence the system \eqref{eq-w0}--\eqref{eq-v0} is not singular and the classical theory for ODEs gives us existence and uniqueness of solution.
+Moreover, analyzing the phase diagram and coming back to $u$ and ${S}$ we are able to find different profiles with and without compact support.
+We refer to Figure \ref{types} which illustrates the shapes of the profiles.
 The existence of the diverse types of solutions strongly depends on the parameters $a$ and $\sigma$.
 This is the main goal of Section \ref{Sec-classical}.

 On the other hand, by virtue of the hypothesis {\bf (H)} for $\Phi$, one has that system \eqref{eq-w0}--\eqref{eq-v0} is singular at the boundary.
-Indeed, note that $\Phi^{-1}$ is defined only in $(-c,c)$ as a consequence of {\bf (H)} and this gives us a boundary for the solutions of \eqref{eq-w0}--\eqref{eq-v0}.
+Indeed, note that $\Phi^{-1}$ is defined only in $(-c,c)$ as a consequence of {\bf (H)} and this gives us a bound for the solutions of \eqref{eq-w0}--\eqref{eq-v0}.
 Moreover, $\Phi^{-1}(\pm c)=\pm \infty$ which implies an infinite derivative of $w$ on the boundary.
-That amounts to have the solutions described in Figure \ref{C50}.

 The main goal of Section \ref{Sec-limit} is to analyze the existence of the different types of traveling wave solutions in the case of the so-called relativistic heat equation (see Figure \ref{types}).
-The existence of traveling waves were analyzed for the case of flux--saturated mechanisms for the first time in \cite{CCCSS-INV}, while in the case of flux--saturated Keller--Segel in \cite{ACS}.
+The existence of traveling waves were analyzed for the case of flux--saturated mechanisms for the first time in \cite{CCCSS-INV}, while in the case of flux--saturated Keller--Segel in \cite{ACS}. \cite{CPSV_2023} identifies transport mechanisms capable of generating compactly supported traveling pulses in Keller-Segel models with flux-saturated diffusion and various chemoattractant operators.
+The analysis in \cite{CPSV_2023} uncovers two experimentally consistent families of pulse-type traveling waves.